wavelet-lab/docs/source/hardware/fe.rst

 * ``REF+`` to ``REFCLK_SE``.
 * ``1PPS_OUT`` to ``1PPS_SYN``.
+* Connect FPC connector on the FE board(marked as ``IO`` on the schema above) to the FPC connector on the dSDR module.

 The following diagram shows the clock and synchronization wiring when using the dSDR module.